 MEGADRUMS is a global music project, combining the artistry of the finest musicians of our time.
 Founded by Reinhard Flatischler in 1986, MegaDrums soon became a milestone in world percussion music.

-MegaDrums, for over 22 years, this name has been synonymous with an exceptional musical experience for both listeners and performers.
-Reinhard Flatischler’s music allows musicians room for improvisation beyond the defined structural lines of com-positions.
-Shifting from pre-determined to spontaneous is an important characteristic of the MegaDrums’ concept, giving the project both musical constancy and a wealth of innovation, allowing the space for each musician to introduce his/her personality.
-These criteria are so exacting that only the best are able to fulfil them: complex musical architecture on the one hand, and creative freedom on the other and also the challenge to be free of the background of previous musical experience in order to start out on a new journey.
+MegaDrums – for over 22 years this name has been synonymous with an exceptional musical experience for both listeners and performers.
+Reinhard Flatischler’s music allows room for improvisation beyond the defined structural lines of compositions.
+Shifting from predetermined to spontaneous is an important characteristic of the MegaDrums’ concept, giving the project both musical constancy and a wealth of innovation, allowing the space for each musician to introduce his/her personality.
+These criteria are so exacting that only the best are able to fulfil them: complex musical architecture on the one hand and creative freedom on the other hand as well the challenge to be free of the background of previous musical experience in order to start out on a new journey.
 This illustrates why MegaDrums became a forum for master drummers.

 The result is a kind of music that is unmistakable in its character.

 Born in Vienna in 1950, classical studies at Vienna Music University; founder of the TaKeTiNa rhythm theory.
 With his music and teaching, Flatischler has fundamentally changed the modern musical scene becoming one of the most popular new sounds of composition and innovation.
 The media repeatedly describes him as the “ambassador of the global language of rhythm.”
 Flatischler’s publications (e.g. "Rhythm for Evolution", Schott) are regarded as standards in the music literature.